 WHERE TO BUY A DOGUE DE BORDEAUX

 - A DDB puppy should ONLY be bought from a responsible breeder – never buy a puppy from a pet store.
-Pet stores acquire their puppies from puppy mills, brokers, and back-yard breeders who place more importance on profit than healthy happy dogs.
+They acquire their puppies from puppy mills, brokers, and back-yard breeders who place more importance on profit than healthy happy dogs.

 - Responsible breeders should be willing to share the health testing results of their dogs and should be able to provide a minimum of a 3-generation pedigree of their puppies